 Each GPIB object is associated with one controller and one instrument.
 The GPIB address consists of the board index of the GPIB controller, and the primary address and (optionally) the secondary address of the instrument.
-The term “board index” is equivalent to the term “logical unit” as used by Agilent Technologies®.
+The term “board index” is equivalent to the term “logical unit” as used by Keysight™ (formerly Agilent Technologies®).

 Note that some vendors place limits on the allowed board index values.
-Refer to Vendor Driver Requirements and Limitations for a list of these limitations.
+Refer to GPIB Driver Limitations by Vendor for a list of these limitations.
 You can usually find the instrument addresses through a front panel display or by examining dip switch settings.
 Valid primary addresses range from 0 to 30.
 Valid secondary addresses range from 96 to 126, or can be 0, indicating that no secondary address is used.

 The properties associated with the GPIB address are given below.